Powered by MOMENTUM MEDIA

 Breaking news and updates daily.
 Subscribe to our Newsletter

-US DoJ indicts Sudanese brothers behind Anonymous Sudan DDoS gang
+US DOJ indicts Sudanese brothers behind Anonymous Sudan DDoS gang

-Two brothers have been indicted for their involvement in the Anonymous Sudan threat group, best known for launching Distributed denial of service (DDoS) on major organisations and government agencies.
+Two brothers have been indicted for their involvement in the Anonymous Sudan threat group, best known for launching distributed denial of service (DDoS) on major organisations and government agencies.

 user icon Daniel Croft